They Changed It Now It Sucks / Film

 - While Paddington was positively received by film critics, it still wasn't without its detractors regarding changes:

-- Paddington was drastically redesigned, and he looks more like a small American Grizzly, than the small loveable bear from Peru, we all knew as kids
+- Paddington was drastically redesigned, and he looks more like a small American Grizzly, than the small loveable bear from Peru that we all knew as kids.

-- According to the available blurbs, the movie now includes a thriller plot involving a "seductive taxidermist", whilst the books were slice-of-life comedy.
+- The movie includes a thriller plot involving a "seductive taxidermist", whilst the books were Slice of Life comedy.